Kate Stith

 Kate Stith, also known as Kate Stith-Cabranes, is the Lafayette S. Foster Professor of Law and the former acting dean of Yale Law School.
 Her appointment was announced on March 23, 2009, by Yale University President Richard Levin, when former dean Harold Koh was nominated to serve as Legal Adviser of the Department of State.
 Stith is a former Assistant United States Attorney for the Southern District of New York.

 Education

-Stith received a B.A. degree from Dartmouth College in 1973, a J.D. degree from Harvard Law School in 1977 and a Masters of Public Policy from the Kennedy School of Government also in 1977.
+Stith received a B.A. degree from Dartmouth College in 1973, a J.D. degree from Harvard Law School and a Masters of Public Policy from Harvard Kennedy School, both in 1977.
 She clerked for Judge Carl McGowan of the U.S. Court of Appeals for the District of Columbia and for Supreme Court Justice Byron R. White.

 Career

 From 1979 to 1980, Stith was a staff economist for Jimmy Carter's Council of Economic Advisers.

 From 1980 to 1981, she served as a Special Assistant to the Assistant Attorney General for the Criminal Division at DOJ.

 From 1981 to 1984, Stith was an Assistant United States Attorney in the Southern District of New York under John S. Martin Jr. and Rudy Giuliani, and focused on white collar and organized crime.

 Stith began teaching at Yale Law School (YLS) in 1985.